OUR TOWN: Program Description

 For more information, review the list of recently funded Our Town grants.

-Successful Our Town projects lay the groundwork for systems change that sustains the integration of arts, culture, and design into strategies for strengthening communities over the long term.
+- Lay the groundwork for long-term systems change that sustains the integration of arts, culture, and design into strategies for strengthening communities over the long term.

 - Demonstrate alignment with the NEA’s commitment to diversity, equity, inclusion, and accessibility.

 For Fiscal Year 2024, we are particularly interested in arts, culture, or design projects that address health or well-being, transportation or infrastructure, or climate-related challenges within a community.
 View past Our Town projects that address these fields.